gontijolucas/otel-java-reference-architecture/README.md

 This repository has the following structure:

-- [applications](applications) - has the applications of boardgame store.
+- [applications](applications) - applications that compose the Boardgame Store.
-- [commons](commons) - has libraries that was used in multiple applications.
+- [commons](commons) - libraries that are used in multiple applications.
 - [docs](docs) - technical documentation.

 ## 📚 <a id="docs"></a>References